n1ro0/products_scrapper/README.md

-# products_scrapy
+# products_scrapper
 -From default category url It scrapped to my database 55138 products and 303255 product prices.

--To make this project work you have to start celery and lordandtaylor spider lordandtaylor spider crawls products and all possible product prices from chosen category.
+-To make this project work you have to start celery worker and lordandtaylor spider lordandtaylor spider crawls products and all possible product prices from chosen category.
  Celery saves it to postgres database.
 You have to run servers:
  Redis, Postgres and create user and database in postgresql.